Kandax/PongGame/README.md

 -Bot vs Bot

-If you want to go back to the menu you need to press ESCAPE key
+If you want to go back to the menu you need to press ESCAPE key.
+SPACE key is for restarting positions